mikeperalta1/connection-specific-ssh-config/README.md

 The above configuration file will instruct the script to use the ssh configuration file */home/mike/.ssh/config-work* while you're connected to one of your work connections *Work Connection - Main Office* or *Work Connection - Garys Office*, on either of your wireless adapters *wlan0* or *wlan1*.
 When you get home and connect to your *My Home Connection (Oh Joy)* connection on *wlan0*, the config file */home/mike/.ssh/config-home* will be used instead.
 Finally, the configuration file */home/mike/.ssh/config-default* will be used when *wlan0* connects to some undefined network.

+The script works by simply creating a symlink where your original ssh configuration file was (typically *~/.ssh/config*), pointing to the ssh configuration determined to be the one you want active.
+Note that this of course means the script will fail (for safety reasons), if your original ssh configuration file still exists as a normal file.